 - Producing action oriented, responsive research: BDI prioritizes public data production and analysis where it can fill existing gaps or empower local leaders.

 - Enabling cross sector collaboration and innovation: BDI proactively builds connections so individuals and organizations will be better prepared to mitigate risk and respond to crisis when it does arise.
-We engages practitioners, online and offline researchers, civil society, state and local government, and other key stakeholders via a suite of public and customized analysis, tools, and individualized outreach.
+We engage practitioners, online and offline researchers, civil society, state and local government, and other key stakeholders via a suite of public and customized analysis, tools, and individualized outreach.
 We build on these relationships to explore how we can continuously improve and innovate together -- across the breadth and depth of existing efforts looking to scale in response to the risk of political violence.

 - Driving the policy and community response: BDI helps policy and decision makers at every level take action on a whole of society response to political violence, understand the need to address both short-term mitigation and long-term root causes, and advance policy solutions that ultimately support local community resilience and reconciliation.